 It is with this object, the richly mind-scrambling egg, that mixed-media artist Jennifer Ross creates equally complex artworks.
-Her contemporary realist paintings of nested eggs first invite the viewers in with their peaceful beauty and then captivate with their unfolding complexities.
+Her contemporary realist paintings of nested eggs first invite the viewer in with their peaceful beauty and then captivate with their unfolding complexities.

 "My hope is that on a second glance, the view sees more depth and meaning than just the surface," says Jennifer.
 "Maybe when they really look, they can see all the paradoxes in my artwork."